xhyrom/discord-datamining/data/support-articles/epic-games-x-discord-2023-promo-faq/content.md

     </li>
 </ul>
 <h2 id="h_01FCZN7TQYJPEDJPZ8KT5GZM8K"><span style="font-weight: 400;">What if I am an Active Nitro Basic, Nitro Classic, or Server Boosting Subscriber? </span></h2>
+<p id="docs-internal-guid-a6cad024-7fff-ecf6-ad86-13ca6edd48ef">Just to clarify - if you previously had a Discord Nitro subscription and currently hold a Nitro Classic or Nitro Basic subscription that has been active for less than 12 months, you are ineligible to redeem this promotion.</p>
-<p><span style="font-weight: 400;"><span id="docs-internal-guid-711ddb14-7fff-f36e-f621-0eb8ea8c1e13">Just to clarify - if you currently have a Nitro Basic, Nitro Classic, or Server Boosting subscription, you will be eligible to claim this promotion and your current subscription will be replaced with the 1 month Nitro subscription.</span></span></p>
+<p>So long as you currently have a Nitro Basic, Nitro Classic, or Server Boosting only subscription active on your account and you’ve never had a Nitro subscription, you will be able to redeem this promotion and replace it with the 1 month Nitro subscription.</p>
+<p><span style="font-weight: 400;"><span id="docs-internal-guid-711ddb14-7fff-f36e-f621-0eb8ea8c1e13"> </span></span></p>
 <h3>
     <span class="wysiwyg-color-red110"><strong>HOWEVER, please note: <br></strong></span><span class="wysiwyg-color-red110" style="font-weight: 400;">- By choosing to activate this 1 month trial, you will lose any features associated with your current subscriptions, and **<strong>you will not receive a refund for any remaining value on your current subscription</strong>**. </span>
 </h3>
 <p><span style="font-weight: 400;"><span id="docs-internal-guid-cf6993f7-7fff-d292-9255-9fc93b3b33be">At the end of the promotion period, you'll be converted to a paying Nitro subscription per month unless you cancel your subscription.</span></span></p>
 <h1 id="h_01FCFN0ZS87Z8XQFSYJV5EAWWQ"><span style="font-size: 1.2em; font-family: -apple-system, BlinkMacSystemFont, 'Segoe UI', Helvetica, Arial, sans-serif;">How do I share my Code with a Friend?</span></h1>
-<p id="docs-internal-guid-1d2ed073-7fff-00ab-a08a-c98b5f7f1a8b">If you've had a Nitro subscription previously on your Discord account in the past 12 months and you're unable to redeem the Nitro subscription link, you can share this link with a friend to use instead.</p>
+<p id="docs-internal-guid-1d2ed073-7fff-00ab-a08a-c98b5f7f1a8b"><span id="docs-internal-guid-f9b008bf-7fff-3208-5100-f78d2e94a370">If you're unable to redeem the Nitro subscription link, you can share this link with a friend to use instead.</span></p>
 <p>After you find the email from the Epic Games Store with the promotion link, you can directly copy the promotion link and send it to a friend. <strong>We recommend sending the link in a private direct message.
 Make sure your friend redeems the code by July 7, 2023 (11:59pm EDT)</strong>.</p>
 <h1 id="h_01FB7V0MPXX1S4TS09KPTZ1WSZ">Frequently Asked Questions</h1>
 <p>We know there's a lot of information to unpack on this promotion above, so we've also broken down this information in this FAQ section as well too.</p>